awsdocs/amazon-rds-user-guide/doc_source/Overview.RDSSecurityGroups.md

 + A VPC security group controls access to DB instances and EC2 instances inside a VPC\.
 + An EC2 security group controls access to an EC2 instance\.

-By default, network access is turned off to a DB instance\.
-You can specify rules in a security group that allows access from an IP address range, port, or EC2 security group\.
+By default, network access is disabled for a DB instance\.
+You can specify rules in a security group that allow access from an IP address range, port, or EC2 security group\.
 Once ingress rules are configured, the same rules apply to all DB instances that are associated with that security group\.
 You can specify up to 20 rules in a security group\.

 ## DB Security Groups<a name="Overview.RDSSecurityGroups.DBSec"></a>